Citi is an advertising partner.

 Before you sign up for a balance transfer credit card and take steps to consolidate debt, it helps to know how balance transfers really work, as well as their main advantages and disadvantages.

 Are balance transfers bad?
-They don’t have to be and they can easily save you hundreds (or thousands) of dollars, but you’ll have the best shot at savings if you go about your balance transfer the right way from the start.
+They don’t have to be and they can easily save you hundreds (or thousands) of dollars, but you’ll have the best shot at saving if you go about your balance transfer the right way from the start.

 What is a balance transfer?